KaneRodriguez/CarND-Advanced-Lane-Lines/project_report.md

 :-------------------------:|:-------------------------:
 ![Distorted Test Image][dist-test]  |  ![Undistorted Test Image][undist-test]

-Distortion correction is achieved by passing in the camera calibration matrix and distortion coefficients to `cv2.undistort` via the `distortionCorrection` function found in "./main.ipynb".
+Distortion correction is achieved by passing in the camera calibration matrix and distortion coefficients to `cv2.undistort` via the `distortionCorrection` function found in the [Main](./main.ipynb) IPython Notebook.

 #### 2. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-The code for my perspective transform includes a function called `applyPerspectiveTransform()`, which appears in the 1st code cell under the "Applying and Reversing Bird's Eye View Perspective Transform" heading in "./main.ipynb" IPython notebook.
+The code for my perspective transform includes a function called `applyPerspectiveTransform()`, which appears in the 1st code cell under the "Applying and Reversing Bird's Eye View Perspective Transform" heading in the [Main](./main.ipynb) IPython Notebook.
 The `applyPerspectiveTransform()` function takes as inputs an image (`img`) as well as source (`src`) and destination (`dst`) points.
 These points are used with `cv2.getPerspectiveTransform` function to get a transformation matrix.
 I apply this matrix to the image via the `cv2.warpPerspective` function to get a birds eye view image, as seen below.

 Undistorted Test Image with Source Points             |  Warped Image :-------------------------:|:-------------------------: